gosaya-com/needjs/docs/api.md

 <a name="Need.pre"></a>

 ### Need.pre : <code>function</code>
-This callback is called before any of the requirments are processed *Note*: If a requirment is saticfied before this need turn, it might be called before pre.
+This callback is called before any of the requirements are processed *Note*: If a requirement is satisfied before this need turn, it might be called before pre.

 **Kind**: static typedef of [<code>Need</code>](#Need)
 **this**: [<code>callee</code>](#callee)